CS130-W20/sample/.github/ISSUE_TEMPLATE/bug-report.md

 ---
 name: Bug Report
-about: To provide a concise description of a bug or issue.
+about: Provide a concise description of a bug
 title: "[BUG] -"
 labels: Bug
 assignees: ''